 When I picked these beauties up at Whole Foods earlier this month, I knew I wanted to do something fun with them...
 I tossed around about 30 different ideas in my mind, but ultimately landed on an old favorite- potato pancakes.
 But with mashed potatoes.
 And a couple of fun add-ins.
 The result was these Purple Mashed Potato Pancakes with Garlic and Pancetta.

-They involve a few steps because first you have to make the mashed potatoes (and attempt not to eat all of them) and then you have to form the patties and fry them up.
+These purple potato pancakes involve a few steps because first you have to make the mashed potatoes (and attempt not to eat all of them) and then you have to form the patties and fry them up.
 But they're really not hard and so worth every second.

 But I pushed on to make the actual pancakes.
-When you fry them up (just in a little bit of olive oil), they form the most exquisite crispy crust.
+When you fry them up (in just a little bit of olive oil), they form the most exquisite crispy crust.
 Life is beautiful.
 I love a little bit of crisp to my potato pancakes, so this is heavenly to me!

-Top them with whatever you desire.
-I went with a little dollop of Greek yogurt and a whole bunch of chives.
+Top the purple potato pancakes with whatever you desire.
+I went with a little dollop of Greek yogurt and a whole bunch of chopped chives.

-And served with a nice cold beer.
-Because it’s unofficially summer, y’all!
-And this new Traveler IPA Shandy is my new favorite.
-I was obsessed with Traveler Grapefruit Shandy last year, but now that there’s an IPA version, I’m even more in love.
+And served the whole plate with a nice cold beer.
+Because it's unofficially summer, y'all!
+And this new shandy is my favorite.

-OK fine… And probably because they’re purple.
+OK fine...
+And probably because they're purple.
 My favorite color for the week.
-Unless yellow feels sad.
-Then I’ll totally switch back to yellow.
-Wouldn’t want any colors to be feeling sad.
+Until yellow feels sad.
+Then I'll totally switch back to yellow.
+Wouldn't want any colors to be feeling sad.

 What's your favorite color?
 (I won't blame you if you can't decide).